 Key Takeaway: Transitioning out of the military?
-This guide breaks down the VA disability rating system, offering clear explanations and practical steps.
+This guide breaks down the VA disability rating system, offering clear explanations and clinical context.
 Get started by estimating your potential rating with our trusted Woobie.io VA Disability Calculator.

 The Basics: How VA Disability Ratings Work

 Welcome to Woobie.io!
-If you’re navigating the transition from military to civilian life, understanding your potential VA disability benefits is a critical step.
+If you’re navigating the transition from military to civilian life, understanding the medical criteria used for VA disability ratings is a critical step.
 The VA uses a disability rating system to determine compensation for service-connected conditions.
-Each condition gets a percentage rating (0% to 100%) reflecting how much it impacts your daily life and earning capacity.
+Each condition gets a percentage rating (0% to 100%) based on clinical evidence reflecting how much it impacts your daily life and functional capacity.

 Quick Facts About VA Disability Ratings:

 - Multiple disabilities?
-The VA uses a special “VA Math” combined rating system.
+The VA uses a specific “VA Math” combined rating system.

-- Your final rating directly impacts your monthly compensation.
+- Your final rating directly impacts your monthly compensation levels.

-- There are special rules, like the bilateral factor, that can increase your rating.
+- There are special clinical rules, like the bilateral factor, that can impact your combined rating.

 Step-by-Step Guide to Understanding Your Rating

-Start by listing all health conditions (physical or mental) that began or worsened during your service.
+Start by identifying all health conditions (physical or mental) that were diagnosed or worsened during your service.
 This includes:

 - Physical injuries (back pain, knee problems, tinnitus, etc.)